 He said that the country has controlled the spread of the pandemic by adopting some of the measures indicated by the WHO and by focusing on traditional herbal medicines.

-Later in February 2021, President Magufli acknowledged that Tanzania has a coronavirus problem after a recent series of high-profile deaths were attributed to pneumonia and respiratory challenges.
+Later in February 2021, the late President Magufli acknowledged that Tanzania has a coronavirus problem after a recent series of high-profile deaths were attributed to pneumonia and respiratory challenges.
 These include First Vice President of Zanzibar Seif Hamad and former central bank Governor Prof Benno Ndulu who have died in February 2021.

-Since then, President Magufuli has encouraged citizens to wear face masks, but only those made in Tanzania.
+Since then, former President Magufuli has encouraged citizens to wear face masks, but only those made in Tanzania.